daniel-rusu/pods4k/immutable-arrays/README.md

 There are several reasons:

-1. If the 8 primitive variants implemented the List interface, (eg.`ImmutableFloatArray` implemented `List<Float>`),
+1. **Performance**: If the primitive variants implemented the List interface, (eg.`ImmutableFloatArray` implemented `List<Float>`), elements would be auto-boxed on every access affecting the memory and performance of the library.
-   elements would be auto-boxed on every access significantly affecting the memory and performance of the library.
+2. **Immutability**: If Immutable Arrays implement `List`, the Kotlin standard library operations overshadow the optimized versions from this library.
+This affects performance and also breaks immutability guarantees since those would produce read-only lists that can be mutated through casting.
-2. If Immutable Arrays implement `List`, the Kotlin standard library operations overshadow the optimized versions from this library.
-This significantly affects the memory and performance of this library and also breaks immutability guarantees since the Kotlin standard library produces read-only lists that can be mutated through casting.
+3. **API Integrity**: The `List` interface contains methods with `List` return types that we wouldn't want to be used.
-3. The `List` interface contains methods with `List` return types that we wouldn't want users to use.
-Using these would affect the memory and performance, but most importantly, this would make usages accidentally cross over into the list world where the immutability guarantees no longer exist.
+   Using these would affect performance, but most importantly, this would make usages accidentally cross over into the list world where the immutability guarantees no longer exist.
 Throwing `OperationNotSupportedException` would violate the `List` contract and leading to unpredictable downstream behavior.

 </details>